H3AR7B3A7/NextJS-Course/README.md

 </Suspense>
 ```

-## Partial Prerendering
+## Partial Pre-rendering

-In Next.js 14, there is a preview of a new rendering model called Partial Prerendering.
-Partial Prerendering is an experimental feature that allows you to render a route with a static loading shell, while keeping some parts dynamic.
+In Next.js 14, there is a preview of a new rendering model called Partial Pre-rendering.
+Partial Pre-rendering is an experimental feature that allows you to render a route with a static loading shell, while keeping some parts dynamic.
 In other words, you can isolate the dynamic parts of a route.

 When a user visits a route: